shpigelben/metal_photoluminescence/docs/notes/1 - Analytic Approximation.md

 ## Results and discussion
 If one is concerned with low electron temperatures and emission energies $\hbar\omega < \mathcal{E}_{F}$ the approximation.
 Still, it is not clear why on

+==perhaps one of the main takeaways is not computing the ratio between two exact expressions, especially when they're nearly vanishing this leads to NaNs==
 ___
 The reduction of Eq.
 (6) to Eq.
 (7) corresponds to neglecting the two $\mu$-dependent logarithmic terms in the bracket of Eq.
 (6).
 In the degenerate limit $\beta\mu\gg 1$ and for $\mu>\hbar\omega$, these terms scale as
 $$